UniMelb-Actuarial/ACTL20004-ACTL90021-2023/content/docs/1-utility/m1-risk-insurance/index.md

 - The EUT was gigantic step forward towards being able to describe decision making of humans.
 - It suffers from a number of flaws and limitations, though.
 Here are a few:
-  - It assumes we can determine someone’s utility function, which is a strong assumption
+  - It assumes we can determine someone’s utility function, which is a strong assumption.
   - It requires being able to describe risk with certainty.
-In reality there is uncertainty about outcomes, which complicates things
+In reality there is uncertainty about outcomes, which complicates things.
   - Whether a company has a utility function is debatable (and debated!).
 At best, it makes decision on the basis of a combination of different utility functions (the decision makers).
 In the worst case, it is simply impossible to describe decision making with a utility function.
 One can also argue that risk aversion is a trait of human nature, which is not relevant to a company.

 ## Alternatives to describing behaviour

 There are many refinements and alternatives to the EUT, to support/describe decision-making.
 The ones mentioned in the syllabus (and taught in ACTL30006) are

-- mean-variance portfolio theory (see Joshi (2013)) — this is very similar to using a quadratic utility function
+- mean-variance portfolio theory (see Joshi (2013)) — this is very similar to using a quadratic utility function;
-- behavioural finance (Section 3 of IoA 2023)
+- behavioural finance (Section 3 of IoA 2023).

 This is a whole (fascinating) field in itself, but we need to stop here for now!